Skip to main content

-In the lifecycle management of embedded devices, OTA (Over-The-Air) updates are a critical mechanism for ensuring device stability, patching vulnerabilities, and deploying new features.
+In the full lifecycle management of embedded devices, OTA (Over-The-Air) updates are a critical mechanism for ensuring device stability, patching vulnerabilities, and releasing new features.

-This document details DejaOS's OTA design philosophy, implementation strategies, and handling of exceptions during the update process.
+This document details DejaOS's OTA design philosophy, implementation strategies, and how to handle exceptions during the update process.

-DejaOS is designed to maximize system resources for business applications.
-Given the limited CPU and memory resources of embedded devices, DejaOS does not include a resource-intensive system-level background OTA service.
+The design philosophy of DejaOS is to maximize system resources for business applications.
+Since CPU and memory resources on embedded devices are relatively limited, DejaOS does not include a resource-consuming system-level background OTA service.

-All OTA logic—including update checks, downloading, verification, installation, and failure handling—is the responsibility of the developer's business application.
+All OTA logic—including update checks, downloading, verification, installation, and failure handling—is the responsibility of the developer's business application itself.

 This design pattern offers high flexibility:

-- You can customize update strategies based on business needs (e.g., updating only during idle hours).
+• You can customize update strategies based on business needs (e.g., update only during idle hours).

-To simplify development, DejaOS provides a pre-packaged dxOTA component that you can use directly or as a reference implementation.
+To simplify development, DejaOS provides a encapsulated dxOta component, which you can use directly or as a reference implementation.

-Whether it's a scheduled update or an on-demand update, a robust OTA process typically involves the following four steps:
+Whether it's a scheduled update or an on-demand update, a robust OTA flow typically includes the following four steps:

 +----------+ +------------+ +----------+